+ Event Details

 As a young girl in an all girls Catholic school in Nashville, Tennessee, the nuns encouraged Deerie’s obvious talent until she drew Elvis Presley’s on her classmates’ knees.
 When they wiggled their knees they had a chorus line of gyrating Elvis-es.
 For this display of vulgarity, Deerie was promptly expelled.
 Her creative works have caused a commotion ever since.

 Each of Deeries works tells a story, drawing her viewer into the setting inviting one to contemplate the details and solve the mystery.
-Every Deerie possesses a recognizable style that has been compared to Edward Hooper.
-“Only sexier” said Burt Reynolds.
-Her images and themes range from recognizable Nashville city night life to Parisian cafes and cathedral interiors.
+Every Deerie possesses a recognizable style that has been compared to Edward Hooper., “only sexier” said Burt Reynolds.
+Her images and themes range from recognizable Nashville city night life to Parisian cafes and Cathedral interiors.

-Deerie’s work is in numerous prviate collections throughout the U.S. and abroad.
 She has been commissioned by Governor McWherter, Burt Reynolds for his movie “The Producer”, Gaylord Entertainment, American General Corp., as well as Ann-Margret for the movie “Follow Your Heart”.

 The Year was 1975, under the direction of Bud Wendall, Opryland theme park had aquired the famous German Carousel, from the Black Forest of Germany, one of the oldest carousels in the world, and the only one of its kind.
 Opryland was faced with the dilemma of finding someone who could restore the Rococo masterwork paintings and ornate cherubs that adorn the carousel.
 It was Kathleen Deerie Carlton’s art history knowledge and expertise in fine art that won her the overwhelming task of preparing the Carousel for the public viewing.
 Soon afterward, a devastating flood made her responsibilities and position with Opryland theme park permanent.
 She stayed on to become assist art Director for the park and continued to look after the art works of the carousel as well as designing and illustrating much of the look and atmosphere of everything related to Opryland USA.